ctippler/ecommerce-framework-bundle/doc/05_Index_Service/01_Product_Index_Configuration/07_Elastic_Search/README.md

 :::caution

-The existing command `bin/console ecommerce:indexservice:search-elasticsearch-sync reindex` is deprecated and will be removed in 2.0.0.
+The command `bin/console ecommerce:indexservice:search-elasticsearch-sync reindex` was removed in 2.0.0.

 :::